Comments on the Newlander-Nirenberg theorem: Supersymmetry

 The only irreducible finite-dimensional representations of the algebra \p{SUSY-alg-N1} are the trivial singlets---the eigenstates of ${\cal Q}$ and $H$.

-We will be interested, however, in more complicated infinite-dimensional representations of the ${\cal N} = 1$ and ${\cal N} = 2$ algebra where the supercharges and the Hamiltonian are realized as linear differential operators acting in {\it superspace}.\footnote{Or, better to say, ``supertime'' as we do not have any space variables and spatial dependence, but we stick to the terms commonly used in the literature.}
+We will be interested, however, in more complicated infinite-dimensional representations of the ${\cal N} = 1$ and ${\cal N} = 2$ algebra where the supercharges and the Hamiltonian are realized as linear differential operators acting in {\it superspace}.\footnote{Well, in supersymmetric mechanical problems, we are dealing not with ``superspace'', but rather with ``supertime'', because we do not have any space variables and spatial dependence.
+But we stick to the terms commonly used in the literature.}

 The ${\cal N} = 1$ superspace includes time $t$ and a real Grassmann nilpotent variable $\theta$: $\theta^2 = 0$.
 The supercharges and the Hamiltonian are realized as the differential operators. \be \lb{QH-N1} {\cal Q} &=& -i \left( \frac \partial {\partial \theta} + i\theta \frac \partial {\partial t} \right)\, , \nn H &=& -i \frac \partial {\partial t} \ee